 - The Colonial government in Battlestar Galactica has a version of this, which kicks in to appoint Secretary of Education Laura Roslin the President of the human survivors after the 42 government officials above her are killed in a nuclear bombardment.

-- In the American House of Cards, this is applied twice:
+- In House of Cards (US), this is applied several times:

-- Near the end of Season 1, when Underwood engineers the resignation of the Vice President by having him run for and win the governorship of Pennsylvania, and Underwood is appointed Vice President
+- Near the end of Season 1, when Frank Underwood engineers the resignation of the Vice-President by having him run for and win the governorship of Pennsylvania, and Underwood is appointed Vice President

 - Presumably the UCAS Constitution from Shadowrun has a similar amendment, as VP Kyle Haeffner assumed the presidency in the wake of President Dunkelzahn's assassination.
 Nadja Daviar, Dunkelzahn's former spokesperson, was picked as the new VP by Haeffner and confirmed as such by Congress.